Guten Tag! Here's Mai from Classmethod Europe.

-If you don't use the old device again, see the complete steps of resetting a device in the official guide.
+If you don't use the old device again and sell it, see the complete steps of resetting a device in the official guide for more security.

 Cons of a clean install

-A clean OS installation is good, especially when you also need to upgrade your OS major version.
-However, if you decide to perform a fresh install of macOS, you need a fine-grained plan and careful preparation as well as a bunch of re-setups.
-I'm not going to write the whole procedure because it differs depending on how you use a MacBook, which software you use and so on.
-Please google "clean install macOS", read multiple blogs, and make your own perfect plan.
+A clean OS installation is good, especially when you upgrade the OS major version.
+However, if you decide to perform a fresh install of macOS, you need a fine-grained plan and careful preparation as well as a bunch of re-setups in the fresh device.
+The plan would differ depending on how you use a MacBook, which software you use and so on, so I recommend you google "clean install macOS", read multiple blogs, and make your own perfect plan.

 Here, I list some of the things you need to do after a clean install.
 You have to consider that you cannot instantly use your Mac again as comfortably as you did before.